 The British Values of democracy, law, individual liberty and mutual respect underpin the ethos of our school.

-School Councillors from every year group including Reception are elected by their peers each year.
+School Councillors from every year group including Reception are elected each year.
 The School Council represents the Pupil Voice and works with the headteacher to keep making our school better and better.

 For several years now, our school has been a sponsor for the charity SOS Children.
 Led by School Council, various fundraising events are organised throughout the year to raise the annual costs of £240.
 Our sponsorship currently supports Abinaya, a blind girl who with our help is now being educated at an SOS Children's school in Chennai in Southern India.